Sarah627/Java_miniatures/README.md

 - Both max(int, double) and max(double, int) are possible candidates to match max(1, 2).
 Because neither is more specific than the other, the invocation is ambiguous, resulting in a compile error.

+#### Scope:

+- The scope of a variable is the part of the program where the variable can be referenced.

+- A variable defined inside a method is referred to as a `local variable`.

+-  The scope of a local variable starts from its declaration and continues to the end of the block that contains the variable.

+- A local variable must be declared and assigned a value before it can be used.
+- A parameter is actually a local variable.
+The scope of a method parameter covers the entire method.

+-  A variable declared in the initial-action part of a for-loop header has its scope in the entire loop.
+However, a variable declared inside a for-loop body has its scope limited in the loop body from its declaration

+- You can declare local variables with the same name in different blocks within a method.
+However, you cannot declare the same local variable twice in the **same block** or in **nested blocks**.
+In nested blocks, this is not allowed because the variable declared in the outer block remains accessible within the inner block.
+On the other hand, if the variable is declared in the inner block, it will not be accessible outside that block.

 </details>